14 Electric Off road vehicles coming by around mid-decade

 Mercedes EQG concept front three quarters

-Building the EQG on the ladder-frame chassis as the normal G-Class would ensure it offers similar levels of robustness.
+Building the G 580 on a modified version of the ladder-frame chassis of the other G-Class variants would ensure it offers similar levels of robustness.
 Another benefit of that, compared to developing it from the ground up on a new EV platform, would be reduced development cost and thus a lower price tag, and a quicker time to market.
-The chassis is stiffer and the batteries are part of its structure, Edmunds reported after getting a ride in an EQG prototype.
+The chassis is stiffer and the batteries are part of its structure, Edmunds reported after getting a ride in a G 580 prototype.

-Edmunds suggested the EQG feels more at ease than the regular G-Class on challenging off-road trails.
-The electric model’s special capabilities include doing a tank turn like Rivian’s R1S and R1T.
-Called ‘G-Turn,’ this is an off-road-only feature and the driver can activate it with a button on the dashboard.
+Edmunds suggested the Mercedes G 580 electric SUV feels more at ease than the gas model on challenging off-road trails.
+Its special capabilities include doing a tank turn like Rivian’s R1S and R1T.
+Called ‘G-Turn,’ this is an off-road-only feature, and the driver can activate it with a button on the dashboard.

 Autocar reports there are seven driving modes in the electric off-roader: Eco, Comfort, Sport, Trail, Rock, Sand, and Creeper.
 Each motor sends drive to its respective wheel through a two-speed gearbox with a low-range gear ratio.
 The battery pack capacity is around 100 kWh, but, as Dr. Emmerich Schiller says, it’s too early to talk about the range.
 Dr. Schiller is the CEO of Mercedes-Benz G and the Head of the Off-Road Vehicle Product Division at Mercedes-Benz.